-POTENTIAL DRAFT RECOMMENDATIONS FOR RY 2021 MPA POLICY
+FINAL RECOMMENDATIONS FOR RY 2021 MPA POLICY

-- 1) Measure Medicare Total Cost of Care (TCOC) by attributing Medicare fee-for-service beneficiaries to providers, primarily based on use of primary care services, and then linking providers to hospitals based on existing relationships. - a) Use a hierarchy of Maryland Primary Care Program (MDPCP)-actual, Accountable Care Organization (ACO)-like, PCP-like, and Primary Service Area-Plus (PSAP) attribution for beneficiary-to-provider attribution - b) Use existing provider-hospital relationships to link providers to hospitals based on a hierarchy of hospital-affiliated Care Transformation Organizations (CTOs), hospital-affiliated ACOs, hospital employment, and provider referral patterns - c) Implement official algorithm result review period - 2) Set the maximum penalty at 1.0% and the maximum reward at 1.0% of federal Medicare revenue with maximum performance threshold of $\pm 3\%$. - 3) Set the TCOC benchmark as each hospital's risk-adjusted (demographics only) TCOC from 2018, updated with a Trend Factor of 0.33% below the national Medicare FFS growth rate for CY 2019. - 4) Continue to assess performance on each hospital's own improvement in its attributed population's per capita TCOC - a) Adjust for year-over-year changes in the demographic characteristics of the hospital's attributed population - b) For future years, continue to explore incorporating attainment and further risk adjustment into the MPA's performance assessment - 5) Include the MPA as part of the aggregate revenue at risk under HSCRC quality programs. - 6) Continue to evaluate the MPA throughout the year and consider enhancements for future MPA policies, obtaining input through continued meetings of the TCOC Work Group. - 7) Provide national Medicare growth rate estimates relative to Maryland throughout the year to help hospitals monitor their progress. - 8) Continue to work with CMS and CRISP to provide information to hospitals so they can more effectively engage in care coordination and quality improvement activities, assess their performance, and better manage the TCOC by working in alignment with both independent and affiliated providers whose beneficiaries they serve.
+- 1) Measure Medicare Total Cost of Care (TCOC) by attributing Medicare fee-for-service beneficiaries to non-hospital providers, primarily based on use of primary care services, and then linking providers to hospitals based on existing relationships. - a) Use a hierarchy of Maryland Primary Care Program (MDPCP)-actual, Accountable Care Organization (ACO)-like, PCP-like, and Geographic attribution for beneficiary-to-provider attribution - b) Use existing provider-hospital relationships to link providers to hospitals based on a hierarchy of hospital-affiliated Care Transformation Organizations (CTOs), hospital-affiliated ACOs, hospital employment, and provider referral patterns - c) Implement official algorithm result review period - 2) Set the maximum penalty at 1.0% and the maximum reward at 1.0% of federal Medicare revenue with maximum performance threshold of $\pm 3\%$. - 3) Set the TCOC benchmark as each hospital's risk-adjusted (demographics only) TCOC from 2018, updated with a Trend Factor of 0.33% below the national Medicare FFS growth rate for CY 2019.
+In CY 2019, exclude MDPCP Care Management Fees and Performance-based Incentive Payments, but include Comprehensive Primary Care Payments for Track 2 practices. - 4) Continue to assess performance on each hospital's own improvement in its attributed population's per capita TCOC - a) Adjust for year-over-year changes in the demographic characteristics of the hospital's attributed population - b) For future years, continue to explore incorporating attainment and further risk adjustment into the MPA's performance assessment - 5) Include the MPA as part of the aggregate revenue at risk under HSCRC quality programs. - 6) Continue to evaluate the MPA throughout the year and consider enhancements for future MPA policies, obtaining input through continued meetings of the TCOC Work Group. - 7) Provide national Medicare growth rate estimates relative to Maryland throughout the year to help hospitals monitor their progress. - 8) Continue to work with CMS and CRISP to provide information to hospitals so they can more effectively engage in care coordination and quality improvement activities, assess their performance, and better manage the TCOC by working in alignment with both independent and affiliated providers whose beneficiaries they serve.